 From Ohio History Central

 The Ohio Senecas came to live along the Sandusky River after the American Revolution.
 They relinquished most of their lands in Ohio with the signing of the Treaty of Greeneville.
-In 1831, the Senecas forsook their remaining lands in Ohio under the terms of the Treaty of Lewistown (Ohio).
+In 1831, the Senecas left their remaining lands in Ohio under the terms of the Treaty of Lewistown (Ohio).